AS-Lazarus/system_ops_labs/README.md

 A repository for SQL-based diagnostics and application support utilities.

 ### 🎯 Purpose
 This lab contains the MySQL queries I use to investigate production failures and transaction-level errors.
-Coming from an Electrical Engineering background, I use these scripts as a "digital probe" to identify system bottlenecks and data inconsistencies.ture.
+Coming from an Electrical Engineering background, I use these scripts as a diagnostic probe, ensuring rapid resolution of customer-reported issues and maintaining high system integrity.

 ### 🔍 SQL Toolkit (`/sql`)
 *   **`transaction_investigation.sql`**: Queries to filter failed payments by error code and timestamp.